bertsky/workflow-configuration/README.md

 - additional deskewing and flipping with Tesseract on the region level usually deteriorates
 - binarization with `sauvola-ms-split` is better than `wolf`

+However, this result is still _preliminary_.
+Both the processor implementations evolve and the GT annotations get fixed over time.

 ### Implementation

 To make writing (and reading) configurations as simple as possible, they are expressed as rules operating on METS file groups (i.e. workspace-local).
 For convenience, the most common recipe pattern involving only 1 input and 1 output file group via some OCR-D CLI is available via static pattern rule, which merely takes the target-specific variables `TOOL` (the CLI executable) and optionally `PARAMS` (a comma-separated list of parameter assignments).
 Custom rules are possible as well.
 If the makefile does not start with the overall target, it must specify its `.DEFAULT_GOAL`, so callers can run without knowledge of the target names.